 27. MAY RIGHTS BE LICENSED?

 Patrimonial rights may be licensed.

-28 ARE THERE COMPULSORY LICENSED?
+28. ARE THERE COMPULSORY LICENCES?
 WHAT ARE THEY?

 The publication and translation of literary or artistic works, which are required for the development of science and culture and national education, may be the subject of a compulsory licence.
 This process is theoretically possible, but has never been done and a system would need to be put in place to do it.

-29 ARE LICENCES ADMINISTERED BY PERFORMING RIGHTS SOCIETIES?
-IF SO, HOW?
+29. ARE LICENCES ADMINISTERED BY PERFORMING RIGHTS SOCIETIES?
+HOW?

 There is provision for the termination of the transfer of copyright rights.
 Under the law, transfers are temporary and are subject to certain rules.
 Transfers are only valid for periods ranging between five and 15 years.
 A transfer in excess of 15 years is only valid in particular circumstances relating to the investment in the production of a work.

-31 CAN DOCUMENTS EVIDENCING TRANSFERS AND OTHER TRANSACTIONS BE RECORDED WITH A GOVERNMENT AGENCY?
-IF SO, WITH WHICH AGENCY AND HOW?
+31. CAN DOCUMENTS EVIDENCING TRANSFERS AND OTHER TRANSACTIONS BE RECORDED WITH A GOVERNMENT AGENCY?

 Documents evidencing transfers and other transactions can be recorded with the Copyright Office by way of an application or request.